jacubcub/Yo-Bitcoin/README.md

 # Yo-Bitcoin
+Yo!
+Stop wasting your time on shitcoins.\
-Chrome extension that turns the scrollbar orange if the word bitcoin is on the page\
+This Chrome extension turns the scrollbar orange if the word bitcoin is on the page\
 \
 ![alt text](https://therealsatoshi.com/yo-bitcoin.png)
 ## Run Locally